dharmilgandhi29/house_price_prediction/README.md

 ## 🚫 Notes

 This is a clean, educational analysis for showcasing modeling skills.
-Data is not included but can be replicated with ISLR2 or course materials.
+Data is not included due to large files.